dimberman/All-Pairs-Similarity-Spark/README.md

 The package comes with the following options

 -i <value> | --input <value>
-    input is the input file
+    -input is the input file
 -t <value> | --threshold <value>
-    threshold is the threshold for PSS, defaults to 0.9 -n <value> | --numLayers <value>
+    - threshold is the threshold for PSS, defaults to 0.9 -n <value> | --numLayers <value>
-    number of layers in PSS, defaults to 21
+    - number of layers in PSS, defaults to 21
 -o <value> | --output <value>
     output directory for APSS, defaults to /user/output -h <value> | --histogram-title <value>